-The AUM Scholars Program offers challenging and interesting courses for the academically exceptional student.
+The University Honors Program offers challenging, stimulating courses for the academically exceptional student.
 These courses supplement the University's already outstanding academic offerings and enhance the educational experience inside and outside the classroom.
-The honor of being a University Scholar is recorded on the Scholar's transcript for each quarter of Scholars course work completed.
+The distinction of being a University Honors Student is recorded on the student's transcript for each quarter of Honors course work completed.